- Research and Operations Manager

-A Beaver County native, Mara Kelosky always knew she wanted to become a researcher.
-She received her Bachelor of Arts in Political Science from Slippery Rock University and her Master’s of Public Administration in Policy Research and Analysis from the Graduate School of Public and International Affairs at the University of Pittsburgh.
+A Beaver County native, Mara Kelosky always knew she wanted to become a researcher or project manager.
+She received her Bachelor of Arts in Political Science from Slippery Rock University, her Master’s of Public Administration in Policy Research and Analysis from the Graduate School of Public and International Affairs at the University of Pittsburgh, and an Accounting Specialist Certificate from the Community College of Beaver County.
 While pursuing her education, she studied United Nation’s millennium development goals in Costa Rica.

 At Allies for Children, Mara continues her research analysis work and wears multiple hats, also serving as office and project manager.
 Mara conducts and translates research aimed at improving the lives of children, one practice change at a time.